thebkv/bkv/test_template.md

 >
 > **VBV:** [Insert your precise Vocabulary Substitution / Functional English text here]

 [Commentary block: Explain the mechanics of the text using biblical-symbolic language with structural gravity.
-Demonstrate the pattern of Source Authority, presence, and distinction rather than just announcing it.
-Keep any technical or cognitive analytical insights concealed beneath a sacred, authoritative voice.]
+Every time you use **Bold Text**, your SCSS will automatically render it in Chiseled Ultramarine Blue, making your core symbolic transformations pop right off the parchment background.]

 ### The Intervening Architecture: v[X–Y] ([Bridge Title])

 [A single, high-impact paragraph bridging any skipped verses.
-Chart the structural continuity of the chapter—how the pattern advances from distinction, to stability, to habitation, to delegated rule, or how the narrative maintains its structural momentum between your deep-dive focus areas.]
+Chart the structural continuity of the chapter—how the pattern advances from distinction, to stability, to habitation, to delegated rule.
+Keep this section purely narrative, serving as a clean bridge for the reader.]

 ### v[X–Y]: [Descriptive Title of the Next Major Focus Cluster]